 In more than 80 years of existence, the Tucson Symphony Orchestra has grown from a volunteer community orchestra to a fully professional orchestra serving Southern Arizona.
 In the last 20 years, growth has been apparent through the innovative programming, children’s concerts, community concerts throughout Southern Arizona, expansion of repertoire and ever-increasing artistic achievement.

 There are over 375 education and community partnership presentations provided by the TSO annually, which reach tens of thousands of children and adults throughout southern Arizona.
 The Tucson Symphony Orchestra provides the most in-depth music education programs for children in all of Arizona.
-These include in-school sessions by TSO musicians, concert performances and comprehensive curriculum, as well as the annual Young Artists Competition and Young Composers Project.
+These include in-school sessions by TSO musicians, concert performances and comprehensive curriculum, as well as the Young Composers Project.

 The Orchestra has played under the leadership of the following music directors: